hsyed/retrieve/README.md

 retrieve
 ========

+Spray Service for Creating Media Lists.

-This codebase was ued to autonamously(well almost) copy lists of movies matching certain predicates from [freebase to trakt](http://trakt.tv/user/hsyed/lists).
+This codebase was used to autonamously(well almost) copy lists of movies matching certain predicates from [freebase to trakt](http://trakt.tv/user/hsyed/lists).
 12 years of Cannes, 50 ish films per year, on average 5 films missing from trakt.

-But it will grow in other directions.
+The funcctionality will grow in other directions.

 The trakt code needs a lot of refactoring :D The code under the freebase package is beggening to mature.

 ----

-Spray Service for Creating Media Lists.

-Interface for pulling lists from Freebase and other sources, and doing interesting things with them.
-Will keep fleshing it out.

 At the moment the codebase can fetch and demarhsall data from a few sources, it can get TV show episode lists and Oscar winners from Freebase.
 A simple DSL exists to create Freebase queries of interest, though I might get rid of it if the queries aren't too diverse in shape.
 The requests are made via Spray IO.
 The code is being developed and tested via the SBT console but a Spray Server also exists as eventually that is how the system should be interacted with.

-I have only worked on this for a few hours =D

     scala> import retrieve.freebase._